houfio/dakpan/README.md

 #### `Consumer`

-A component that gives its child access to the state.
-Also passes the actions for ease of use.
+A component that gives its child access to the state and actions.
+The `actions` object contains functions with the same names as in the `createDakpan` call, but they only take the parameters (and not the state).
+It returns the state if the action is synchronous, else it wraps in it a promise.
+Every action also contains a function called `e`, which returns a curried version of itself.
+That way you can avoid arrow functions in `render`.

 ```ts
 <Consumer>